-As no other education sector, ALE employs thousands of freelance trainers who are struggling hard to cope with this situation.
-This particular employment model that is precarious for many freelance trainers even without a crisis, has been the result of insufficient structural and financial support of ALE providers over a long period, in almost all European countries.
+Like no other educational sector, ALE employs thousands of freelance trainers who have to struggle with this situation.
+This particular employment model, which is precarious for many freelance trainers even without a crisis, is the result of insufficient structural and financial support for ALE providers over a long period of time, in almost all European countries.

-While, in some contexts, courses and training programmes can still be continued online, a vast majority of them had to be cancelled.
-Non-formal ALE not only transmits knowledge, skills and competencies, but it is also a key measure for social inclusion of the most vulnerable groups of society.
-These groups suffer most from the crisis as they are most likely to lack access to ICT devices and strong internet connections.
-Furthermore, in this difficult economic and social situation, people’s priorities shift to fulfilling their most urgent basic needs and those of their families.
+Although courses and training programmes can still be continued online in some contexts, a large part of them had to be cancelled.
+Non-formal ALE not only provides knowledge, skills and competences but is also a key measure for the social inclusion of the most vulnerable groups in society.
+These groups suffer most from the crisis as they most likely do not have access to ICT equipment and strong internet connections.
+Moreover, in this difficult economic and social situation, people’s priorities are shifting towards satisfying their most urgent basic needs and those of their families.

-EAEA, the voice of non-formal ALE in Europe will monitor the situation closely and advocate for measures to mitigate the impact of the crisis.
-We expect national governments and the European institutions to take effective measures to enable ALE providers and staff to manage the consequences of this unpredictable crisis.
-Europe needs a strong ALE sector to cope with the economic, social and environmental challenges of the next years, now more than ever!
+EAEA, the voice of non-formal ALE in Europe, will closely monitor the situation and advocate for measures to mitigate the impact of the crisis.
+We expect national governments and European institutions to take effective measures to enable ALE providers and staff to cope with the consequences of this unpredictable crisis.
+Europe needs a strong ALE sector to meet the economic, social and environmental challenges of the coming years, now more than ever!

 Text: EAEAPhotos: Canva